uksrc-developers/21cmmap/cross-power/mock-data/README.md

 | Mock radio images | 9.2 GB total<br>19 MB each | Tsky_mock*[0-9].npy (500 files) |
 | GAMA data | 14 MB | GAMA.fits |

+In total, the data are ~10 GB in size.

 ## Running the analysis